The leapfrog algorithm as nonlinear Gauss-Seidel: Some observations and open problems

 For $m$ large, Lemma~\ref{lemma:condition_for_pos_def_Gprime} gives that $\cG'$ is positive definite when $ \delta \lesssim \pi^2 / 43 m^2 $.
 Let $ d_{0} = \|X_0 - X_{m-1}\|_{2} $ be the distance between the two endpoints.
 Then by equidistant partitioning of the intermediate points, one has $\delta \simeq d_{0} / m$.
 To guarantee a positive definite $\cG'$, we would then need $d_{0} / m \lesssim \pi^2 / 43 m^2$ which implies $m \lesssim 0.23 / d_{0}$.

-This result is unsatisfactory, since it would have been desirable to guarantee positive definiteness of $\cQ\tr \cG' \cQ =A+E$ with orthogonal $\cQ$ by increasing the number of points $ m $ given a fixed $ d_{0} $.
+This result is unsatisfactory since it would have been desirable to guarantee positive definiteness of $\cQ\tr \cG' \cQ =A+E$ with orthogonal $\cQ$ by increasing the number of points $ m $ given a fixed $ d_{0} $.
 Unfortunately, we cannot guarantee this with our proof.
-The problem is that $\|E\|_2 = \cO (\delta)$ whereas $\lambda_{\min}(A) = \cO (1/m^2)$, which lead to our condition that $ m $ needed to be smaller than some fixed fraction of the original distance $d_0$.
+The problem is that $\|E\|_2 = \cO (\delta)$ whereas $\lambda_{\min}(A) = \cO (1/m^2)$, which leads to our condition that $ m $ needed to be smaller than some fixed fraction of the original distance $d_0$.
 If $\|E\|_2 = \cO (\delta^2)$, then there would be no condition on $m$ since $\delta^2 \simeq d_0^2 / m^2 \lesssim 1/m^2$ is sufficient to guarantee $\lambda_{\min}(A+E)>0$.
 However, it would still not be satisfactory since the perturbation does not lead to an improvement with increasing $ m $, for which one probably needs $\|E\|_2 = \cO (\delta^3)$.
-As we show below, there is strong numerical indication that with our choice of extended distance function this is not the case.
+As we show below, there is a strong numerical indication that this is not the case with our choice of extended distance function.

 Numerical experiments reported in Figure \ref{fig:error_plot_lambdas_limit_false} suggest that the minimal eigenvalues of $\cG'$ and $A$ differ by $\cO ( \delta^2 )$, whereas our perturbation analysis only showed $ \|E\|_2= \cO ( \delta )$.
 It is however not trivial to prove this result.
 Indeed, up to first order, we can study the eigenvalues of the symmetric matrix $A+E$ by using the derivative formula~\cite[Theorem~2.3]{Stewart:1990}